gleitz/alfred-howdoi/README.md

 ## Installation

-Make sure howdoi is installed on your machine with `brew install howdoi`.
+- Make sure howdoi is installed on your machine with `brew install howdoi`.
+- Install [howdoi for Alfred](the https://alfred.app/workflows/gleitz/howdoi/) from the Alfred Gallery.

 ## Usage